vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 #### Execution and subsequent refresh

+* On entry, if a glassberg order is crossed with the best bid/ask, it trades first with its **full quantity**, i.e. the peak sizes do not come into play during aggressive execution.
+This is to prevent a glassberg order ever being crossed after refreshing.

-* Glassberg orders trade just like non-glassberg persistent order, as if the order entered the book with quantity = initial peak size on submission and again each time they are refreshed.
+* Once they enter the book passively, Glassberg orders trade just like non-glassberg persistent order, as if the order entered the book with `quantity = initial peak size` on submission, and again each time they are refreshed until `remanining == 0` (or they are cancelled or expired, etc.).
 That is:

     * On entry, unlike normal orders, `displayed quantity` is set to `initial peak size` not `quantity`.

-    * As for any other order, `remaning == quantity` on entry.
+    * As for any other order, `remaining == quantity` on entry.

-* The maximum size for a trade involving a glassberg order is the `displayed quantity` immediataly prior to the trade.
+* The maximum total size for all trades involving a glassberg order in any given transaction (including a batch) is the `displayed quantity` immediataly prior to the trade.
 (This is technically also true for a normal order, given that for non-glassberg orders `displayed quantity == remaining`.)

 * When a glassberg order trades, both `remaining` and `displayed quantity` are reduced by the trade size.